 Most of these workstreams are still in progress.

 The time-limited compensation scheme was launched in April 2019.
-It was originally intended to be open for two years, but the Government has recently extended the deadline for applying until 2 April 2023.
+The deadline for applying has been extended to April 2023.

-The Government’s response to the Windrush scandal continues to be controversial.
+The Home Office’s response to the Windrush scandal continues to attract criticisms.

-Although there was an extensive consultation on the design of the compensation scheme, several aspects of the scheme as introduced have been heavily criticised.
-Objections have been raised against the restrictions on the types of losses that individuals can claim for, and the limits on the amount of compensation that can be awarded for certain categories of loss, for example.
-The Opposition has also objected to the arrangements for reviewing compensation offers as insufficient.
+Although there was an extensive consultation on the design of the compensation scheme, the final arrangements have been heavily criticised.
+Objections have been raised against the restrictions on the types of losses that individuals can claim for, the limits on the amount of compensation that can be awarded for certain categories of loss, and the complexity of the application form and supporting evidence required.

-The Government has recently made some adjustments to the Scheme.
+The Government has made some adjustments to the compensation scheme in response to feedback.
 For example, it has broadened the “mitigations policy” so that decision-makers can consider a wider range of actions taken by individuals to resolve their situation.
-It intends to appoint a permanent Independent Adviser for the Scheme, and it is tendering to extend advice and support services to potential applicants for the duration of the Scheme.
+It intends to appoint a permanent Independent Adviser for the scheme, and it is tendering to extend advice and support services to potential applicants.

-Some further measures to promote the Scheme and assist potential applicants were announced by the Home Secretary, Priti Patel, on 19 March.
+Some further measures to promote the scheme and assist potential applicants were announced by the Home Secretary, Priti Patel, on 19 March.
 She also announced the establishment of a cross-Government working group to improve the lives of people who have been caught up in the Windrush scandal, such as through employment programmes, education and training schemes, or dedicated mental health support.
+The Group was launched on 22 June (Windrush Day 2020).

 The Home Office’s role in the Windrush scandal and the adequacy of its response has been heavily criticised by the National Audit Office, and several parliamentary Committees.

-The Home Secretary set out the Government’s initial response to the Lessons Learned report in a statement to the House on 19 March.
-She apologised, on behalf of the current and successive Governments, for the actions spanning decades which had led to the Windrush generation’s suffering.
-She confirmed that, over the coming months, the department would work at all levels to reflect on the report’s recommendations, including those relating to the compliant environment policies and cultural change.
-She committed to putting “people before process”, and said that the Home Office would issue a detailed formal response to the report within the next six months.
+The Home Secretary set out the Government’s initial response in a statement to the House on 19 March.
+She apologised for the actions spanning decades which had led to the Windrush generation’s suffering.
+She confirmed that, over the coming months, the department would work to reflect on the report’s recommendations, including those relating to the compliant environment policies and cultural change.
+She said that the Home Office would issue a detailed formal response to the report within the next six months.

 Might other groups be at risk of similar difficulties?